 Munich offers a variety of luxury accommodations.
-A sampling of these include:
+A sampling of these includes:

-With just 48 rooms and 25 suites, the Mandarian Oriental Munich is one of the smallest luxury hotels in the city.
+With just 48 rooms and 25 suites, Mandarian Oriental Munich is one of the smallest luxury hotels in the city.
 Located in the heart of Munich's Old Town, the hotel is designed in the Mandarian brand's signature Asian style and is home to the well-regarded Matsuhisa restaurant.

-Just an eight-minute stroll from the Marienplatz, Hotel Vier Jahreszeiten Kempinski offers old world charm with all of the modern amenities you'd expect in a luxury hotel.
+Just an eight-minute stroll from the Marienplatz, Hotel Vier Jahreszeiten Kempinski offers old-world charm with all of the modern amenities you'd expect in a luxury hotel.
 It's one of the few hotels in town with an indoor swimming pool.